Ulcerative colitis

 Complications of ulcerative colitis

-As the disease duration and extent of ulcerative colitis increases, some complications may develop.
+As the disease progresses and the ulcerative colitis spreads, some complications can develop.
 Sometimes an acute disease flare-up is also particularly severe and severe.
-Doctors refer to it as “fulminant colitis.”
-These complications are possible in ulcerative colitis:
+Doctors refer to it as „fulminant colitis.“ These complications are possible with ulcerative colitis:

 • Toxic megacolon: This is a severe inflammation of the entire intestinal wall, which causes the intestine to be considerably stretched – the intestine can rupture, which is life-threatening.
 We need to operate immediately.